Creating Figma Prototypes with Microinteractions

 Selected Presentation mode button

-Enhancing with Micro-interactions can greatly improve the interactive experience of any digital product.
+Enhancing your Figma Prototypes with Microinteractions can greatly improve the interactive experience of any digital product.
 By simplifying the user interface and providing instant feedback, microinteractions can help users make decisions more easily and create a sense of accomplishment.
 In the next chapter of this guide, we’ll show you how to implement overlays to prototype screens and create a seamless flow of content.
 Be sure to continue reading to learn more practical tips and techniques for designing engaging interactive experiences.

 Implementing Overlays to Your Screens